 On March 18, 2003, we issued \$300 million in aggregate principal amount of our 5.625% senior unsecured notes due 2015.
 The notes were priced at 99.898% of their face amount to yield 5.636%.
 The notes were offered only to qualified institutional buyers in reliance on Rule 144A under the Securities Act, and to certain investors outside of the United States in reliance on Regulation S under the Securities Act.
-In connection with the offering, we agreed, subject to certain terms and conditions, to register an exchange offer in which the outstanding unregistered notes will be exchanged for registered notes of identical principal amount and with substantially identical
+In connection with the offering, we agreed, subject to certain terms and conditions, to register an exchange offer in which the outstanding unregistered notes will be exchanged for registered notes of identical principal amount and with substantially identical terms.

-During the past three years, we have issued units of limited partnership interest either in private placements in reliance on the exemption from registration under Section 4(2) of the Securities Act of 1933 or in exempt transactions under Section 3(a)(9) of the Securities Act, in the amounts and for the consideration set forth below:
+During the past three years, we have issued units of limited partnership interest in private placements in reliance on the exemption from registration under Section 4(2) of the Securities Act of 1933 in the amounts and for the consideration set forth below:

 - As of February 19, 2003, Boston Properties, Inc. has issued an aggregate of 1,644,563 shares of its common stock upon the exercise of stock options.
-Boston Properties, Inc. has contributed the proceeds (approximately \$48.1 million) of these sales to BPLP in consideration of an aggregate of 1,644,563 common units of limited partnership, as required by our partnership agreement.
-For this and all other issuances of units to Boston Properties, Inc., we relied on the status of the latter as a well capitalized NYSE-listed corporation as the basis for the exemption under Section 4(2) of the Securities Act. - As of February 19, 2003, Boston Properties, Inc. has issued an aggregate of 306,865 shares of its common stock in connection with restricted stock awards for no cash consideration.
-Each time a share of common stock is issued in connection with such an award, BPLP issues a common unit to Boston Properties, Inc. Consequently, as required by our partnership agreement, 306,865 common units have been issued to Boston Properties, Inc. to date. - On July 9, 2002, we converted certain of our Series Two and all of our Series Three preferred units of limited partnership interest into common units of limited partnership interests at the contractual conversion ratio of 1.312336 per preferred unit.
-The conversion of preferred units units was exempt from the registration requirements of the Securities Act under Section 3(a)(9).
-On the same date, we also converted all of the Series A Parallel preferred units of limited partnership interest underlying the shares of Boston Properties, Inc.'s Series A Convertible preferred stock, into common units of limited partnership interests at the contractual conversion ratio of 1.312336 per preferred unit.
-Boston Properties, Inc. was the
+Boston Properties, Inc. has contributed the proceeds (approximately \$48,104,365.40) of these sales to BPLP in consideration of an aggregate of 1,644,563 units, as required by our partnership agreement. - As of February 19, 2003, Boston Properties, Inc. has issued an aggregate of 306,865 shares of its common stock in connection with restricted stock awards for no cash consideration.
+Each time a share of common stock is issued in connection with such an award, BPLP issues a common unit to Boston Properties, Inc. Consequently, as required by our partnership agreement, 306,865 common units have been issued to Boston Properties, Inc. to date. - On July 9, 2002, we converted certain of our Series Two and all of our Series Three preferred units of limited partnership interest, as well as all of the Series A Parallel preferred units of limited partnership interest underlying the shares of Boston Properties, Inc.'s Series A Convertible preferred stock, into common units of limited partnership interests at the contractual conversion ratio of 1.312336 per preferred unit.
+The preferred securities so converted had an aggregate liquidation preference of approximately \$140.6 million, but no cash proceeds were received by BPLP upon conversion.
+All holders of the converted preferred securities were "accredited investors" as the term is defined in Regulation D promulgated under the Securities Act. - On March 6, 2002, we converted all of our Series Z preferred units of limited partnership interest into the same number of common units of limited partnership interests.
+No cash consideration was received by BPLP.
+This transaction was exempt from the registration requirement of the Securities Act under Section 3(a)(9).